Esri/defense-solutions-webappbuilder/CoordinateConversion/ReadMe.md

-# Coordinate-Tool-Widget
+# Coordinate-Conversion-Widget

-The Coordinate Tool is an Esri Prototype Widget for [Web AppBuilder for ArcGIS](http://doc.arcgis.com/en/web-appbuilder/).The Coordinate Tool allows analysts to input coordinates, quickly converting them between several common formats including Universal Transverse Mercator (UTM), Military Grid Reference System (MGRS), Degrees, Decimal, Minutes (DDM), Degrees, Minutes, Seconds (DMS), Decimal Degrees (DD), U.S. National Grid (USNG), and Global Area Reference System (GARS).
+The Coordinate Conversion is an Esri Prototype Widget for [Web AppBuilder for ArcGIS](http://doc.arcgis.com/en/web-appbuilder/).The Coordinate Conversion allows analysts to input coordinates, quickly converting them between several common formats including Universal Transverse Mercator (UTM), Military Grid Reference System (MGRS), Degrees, Decimal, Minutes (DDM), Degrees, Minutes, Seconds (DMS), Decimal Degrees (DD), U.S. National Grid (USNG), and Global Area Reference System (GARS).
 Analysts also have the ability to interact with the map to dynamically retrieve the current cursor location in any or all of the formats listed above.
-They can then use the
-Coordinate Tool to easily copy one or all coordinate formats to disseminate information to others for mission critical response.
+They can then use the Coordinate Conversion to easily copy one or all coordinate formats to disseminate information to others for mission critical response.

-![Image of Coordinate Tool Widget][ss]
+![Image of Coordinate Conversion Widget][ss]

 ## Features